Grailas/5SEM/CGP/ReadMe.txt

 - In the material, apply two different cubemaps
 - Apply the material to objects

-Included in the folder is UglyPanorama.jpg, which can be used as a cubemap.
-To use it:
+Included in the folder is UglyPanorama.jpg and urban_street_03_1k.hdr, which can be used as cubemaps.
+To use:
-- Copy/import it into your Unity Project
+- Copy/import into your Unity Project
 - In the textures import settings:
 -- Set Texture Shape to Cube
 -- Set Mapping to Latitude-Longtitude